How to Enable Application Performance Monitoring¶

 The schematic diagram is as follows:

-2) Add the following user access observability configuration in the head of the front-end page index.html (acquired by creating an application in the User Access Monitoring viewer in the TrueWatch workspace).
+2) Add the following user access configuration in the head of the front-end page index.html (obtained by creating an application in the user access monitoring of TrueWatch workspace).

 <script src="https://static.truewatch.com/browser-sdk/v2/dataflux-rum.js" type="text/javascript"></script>